Manfred says Mets sale from Wilpons to Cohen is off - WHIZ News

 Cohen bought an 8% limited partnership stake in 2012 for $40 million.
 The deal under discussion would have seen him acquire an 80% controlling share in a transaction that values the team at $2.6 billion.

+“My soothsaying is not great.
+I don’t know what’s going to happen,” he said.
+“As of right now, it’s my belief that that transaction is not going forward.”

-Cohen, 63, first bought into the Mets in 2012 when the team sought $20 million minority investment stakes following the collapse of Bernard Madoff’s Ponzi scheme, which cost the Wilpons and their companies large amounts.
+Cohen first bought into the Mets in 2012 when the team sought $20 million minority investment stakes following the collapse of Bernard Madoff’s Ponzi scheme, which heavily cost the Wilpons and their companies.
+The limited partnership shares were sold after a proposed $200 million sale of a stake of the Mets to hedge fund manager David Einhorn fell through in 2011.

 Cohen controlled SAC Capital Advisors, which in 2013 pleaded guilty to criminal fraud charges.
 SAC agreed to pay a $900 million fine and forfeit another $900 million to the federal government, though $616 million that SAC companies had already agreed to pay to settle parallel actions by the U.S. Securities and Exchange Commission was to be deducted from the $1.8 billion.

-Doubleday & Co., a publisher, bought the Mets in 1980 from the family of founding owner Joan Payson for $21.1 million, with the company owning 95 percent of the team and Wilpon controlling 5 percent.
+The publisher Doubleday & Co. bought the Mets in 1980 from the family of founding owner Joan Payson for $21.1 million, with the company owning 95% of the team and Wilpon controlling 5%.

-When Doubleday & Co. was sold to the media company Bertelsmann AG in 1986, the publisher sold its shares of the team for $80.75 million to Wilpon and Nelson Doubleday, who became 50-50 owners.
+When Doubleday & Co. was sold to the media company Bertelsmann AG in 1986, the publisher sold its shares of the team for nearly $81 million to Wilpon and Nelson Doubleday, who became 50-50 owners.

-Wilpon led a buyout of Doubleday’s shares in August 2002 and became chairman and sole controlling owner.
-Saul Katz, the owner’s brother-in-law and partner in the real estate firm Sterling Equities Inc., became team president and Jeff Wilpon, Fred’s son became COO.
+Wilpon led a buyout of Doubleday’s shares in 002 and became chairman and sole controlling owner.
+Saul Katz, the owner’s brother-in-law and partner in the real estate firm Sterling Equities Inc., became team president and Jeff Wilpon became COO.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports